Docker Swarm vs Kubernetes: What are the Differences?

 Both K8s and Docker Swarm enable a user to quickly scale infrastructure up or down depending on current needs.
 However, Kubernetes has a feature for automated scaling that can self-adjust based on current traffic.
 K8s supports auto-scaling on both:

 Swarm requires users to perform scaling manually (via Docker Compose YAML templates).
-However, the platform is faster in deploying containers than what K8s can offer, as there's no complex framework slowing scaling down.
+However, the platform is faster in deploying containers than what K8s can offer as there's no complex framework slowing scaling down.

 Networking